mscbuild/Menu/README.md

 * JS

 ## Setup
-To run this project, install it locally using npm:
+To run this project free.

 ## Sources